Microsoft to cut 10,000 jobs as tech layoffs intensify

-The layoffs will result in a charge of $1.2 billion in the second quarter of fiscal 2023, representing a negative impact of 12 cents on per share profit, Microsoft said.
+The layoffs and costs related hardware-portfolio and other changes will result in a charge of US$1.2 billion in the second quarter of fiscal 2023, representing a negative impact of 12 cents on per share profit, Microsoft said.

+In a note to staff, Microsoft Chief Executive Satya Nadella said customers wanted to "optimise their digital spend to do more with less" and "exercise caution as some parts of the world are in a recession and other parts are anticipating one".

 The news of layoffs, reported by media publications on Tuesday, follows some reductions last year.